-Air pollution levels have dropped in the UK.
-In fact, some places have seen nitrogen dioxide levels fall by up to 60% on the same period last year.
+Air pollution levels dropped in the UK during lockdown 1.0.
+In fact, some places saw nitrogen dioxide levels fall by up to 60% on the same period last year.

 Jenny Bates is a Friends of the Earth clean air campaigner, she said……